-In Portuguese, like in all Roman languages, there is more than one way to say “you”.
+In Portuguese, like in all Romance languages, there is more than one way to say “you”.
 Tu is the informal way and você is formal.
 However, the term você became so popular in Brazil that it is now commonplace to call everyone você (save some parts of the south which border Argentina).

 In Portugal, tu is used in almost every situation, even with teachers and employers.
 Brazilians would immediately recognize the Portuguese accent for this simple detail.

 However, it is important to note that SOME Brazilians (mostly in the northeast) do in fact use the pronoun tu, but most of them conjugate it as if it were você.
 For example, to ask “Are you going to the party?” some Brazilians might say colloquially “Tu vai para a festa?” instead of “Tu vais para a festa?”.

 3. Portuguese don’t use the gerund.

 Before you ask “What’s a gerund?”, it’s any nonfinite verb form, meaning action in continuation.
 For example, “writing” is the gerund of “to write”, and “doing” the gerund of “to do”.
 Brazilians use the gerund as much as English speakers do.
 The Portuguese, however, use a different grammatical structure that replaces the gerund with the preposition “a” followed by the infinitive.